skyscrapers/docker-images/teleport/README.md

 - `$LOG_SEVERITY` (optional): Logging configuration, possible severity values are `INFO`, `WARN` and `ERROR`.
 Defaults to `ERROR`
 - `$CREATE_ADMIN_USER` (optional): If set to `"yes"` it will create a teleport user named admin and put the login url in the logs.
 Defaults to `"yes"`
 - `$ADVERTISE_EC2_IP` (optional): If set to `"yes"` it will set the teleport `advertise_ip` configuration with the IP of the EC2 host this container is running.
 It'll use `curl -s http://169.254.169.254/latest/meta-data/local-ipv4` to fetch the IP address.
 Defaults to `"yes"`
 - `$SESSION_RECORDING` (optional): Optional setting for configuring session recording.
 Check the [Teleport documentation](https://gravitational.com/teleport/docs/2.4/admin-guide/#configuration) for more info.
-Defaults to `"on"`
+Defaults to `"node"`

 ## Administration commands in auth server (tctl)